flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 - A **GPS receiver**, to use with the *Go!
 Explore GPS* disc, for satellite navigation.
 - A **camera** for videoconferencing.
 This makes sense as *Skype* came included with the system.

-The interesting part is that these type of peripherals were already available in the Pocket PCs and PDAs market as well.
+The interesting part is that these types of peripherals were already available in the Pocket PCs and PDAs market as well.
 This makes you wonder if Sony envisioned the PSP as a *Pocket PC for youngsters*.

 ### Home console connectivity